Prosthetic Patient Care

 Assisting with the transition

 We will teach you how to use your device so you can get back to your daily activities.
 When adjustments are needed as your needs change, we will make them quickly at our in-house manufacturing facility with complete control over our quality standards.

 Continued care, reaching patient goals

-Collier practitioners are available for follow up any time you have concerns or questions.
-We want you to feel comfortable with your device and be able to take full advantage of it’s functionality.
+Our practitioners are available for follow up any time you have concerns or questions.
+We want you to feel comfortable with your prosthesis and be able to take full advantage of it’s functionality.

 Our practitioners have a broad range of experience fitting and educating patients with the most appropriate device to get them back to their daily activities.
 Your prosthetist will design a socket that fits your specific measurement and lifestyle.
 When the socket fits properly, it will give you the highest level of function and independence possible for your abilities.

 Our practitioners work hard to make sure their patients have the prosthetic device that will help them get back to daily living.
 Mikaila, a trans-tibial amputee received an articulating ankle prosthesis, and she is ready to start her new job as a nurse.Learn more about George, Mikaila’s practitioner

 A K-level is how Medicare classifies your functional level of an amputee.
 This is the first step in getting insurance approval for your prosthesis.

 Your insurance company will need the input of your doctor to fully determine your K-level.
 This chart is meant to be used to understand the general guidelines used in the detailed and often lengthy insurance approval process.
 Collier team members are persistent and knowledgeable during this important part of the process and will keep you informed along the way.